flythereddflagg/flythereddflagg.github.io/python_book/docs/15-Errors-Exceptions-and-Bugs.md

 ### Errors and Exceptions

 I am using the term "error" loosely here.
 In reality, there was a time when an error was the computer equivalent of certain death.
 You see, Python has all sorts of protections and carefully constructed walls up to protect the programmer from him or herself.
 But it wasn't always this way.
-Older languages such as C (especially in their earlier years) were perfectly happy to let you crash your entire computer.
+Older languages such as C (especially in earlier years) were perfectly happy to let you crash your entire computer.
 (It turns out that you could also destroy your hardware too but that's another can of worms we are not getting into here.)
 From the stand point of these programming languages, an error is a death sentence, at least, for the program in which it occurs.
 Not to mention, there were potentially a lot of weird side-effects from a program that just stopped running unexpectedly.

 To deal with the problems that this caused, languages like C++ introduced the concept of an "exception" in which an error could be caught and handled without breaking the program or computer.
 In Python, there are no such things as "errors", at least in the sense that is described above.
 Everything is an exception.
 This means that Python is a relatively forgiving language.
 You can put any amount of junk in there and generally it will keep you from causing major problems.
 In fact as you have seen by now, Python does everything it can to help you understand what went wrong and sometimes even tells you how you can fix it.

 I mentioned in an earlier section that "There is no such thing as perfect code".
 I mean it.
 Even when you write the simplest programs there are hundreds if not thousands of little things that have to go right for you to get a desired result.

 And I want you to understand this now as well.
 You will make mistakes.
 This doesn't necessarily make you a bad programmer.
 Mistakes are almost inevitable.
+Professional programmers make mistakes all the time.
+Mistakes are rarely a big deal because professional programmers know how to fix their mistakes.

-What I want you to get from this lesson is to not fear making mistakes and to know how to fix them when you make them.
+What I want you to get from this lesson is to not fear making mistakes and to start learning how to fix them when you make them.
 To that end, we will now go over the kinds of exceptions and errors you will run into and how they can be fixed.

 #### Syntax Errors

 *When Python says, "I have no idea what you are saying."*

 This is the simplest problem to fix and is also the most common mistake most programmers make.
 Syntax errors occur when you make mistakes such as forgetting to close parentheses.
 When you make these mistakes Python cannot even understand what you are telling it to do.

 When you run a command on the CLI like `$ python a_script.py`, Python first passes over the whole script file scanning for syntax errors.
 Before running any code Python has to make sure that you're giving it valid Python code to parse and run.
-Once this is done, it begins executing the script line by line until the file ends or an exception is thrown.
+Once this is done, it begins executing the script line by line until the file ends or an exception is "thrown" or "raised".
 Therefore you may have noticed that none of your script ran until you fixed everything that was considered a `Syntax Error`.
 (See "Hone Your Skills" for more on this subject.)

 #### Exceptions